krish1925/EGain-Sales-Prototype/README.md

     - Average Time Per Session
     - Traffic for a specific page
 - **Global View**: Uses Leaflet to plot data on a world map, helping you identify regional trends.
+- **Regional Summaries Table**: Below the map, a detailed table provides country-specific insights, including total visitors, page views, average engagement, and conversion rates.
+It also includes the **bounce rate**, which is the percentage of visitors who leave the site after viewing only one page.

 ### Activity Statistics
 This page provides high-level statistical charts to give you a quick overview of site-wide activity.